Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$

 \subsection{LEP-II data}

-One issue with using just the LEP-I data for the EWPO is that they can only constrain 8 linear combination of the WCs out of a total of 10 WCs which affect the EWPO at tree-level, resulting in two blind directions.
-The origin of this can be traced to the fact that there is a reparamatrisation invariance in the LEP-I data where the fields and the couplings have the property: $\mathcal{F}, g \rightarrow \mathcal{F}'(1+\epsilon)g'(1-\epsilon)$ \cite{Han:2004az,Berthier:2016tkq,Brivio:2017bnu} for the $2 \rightarrow 2$ scattering processes.
-In order to break this invariance, one has to go to $2 \rightarrow 4$ scattering processes, which can be realised in LEP-II due to the possibility of having resonant production of $W^+$ and $W^-$.
-Pair produced $W$'s can then further can decay leptonically to ($\ell, \nu_\ell$) or hadronically to ($j, j$).
-In addition to breaking the invariance, measurement of these four fermions final states also provide additional observables for the electroweak precision study.
-Recently the contributions from the SMEFT to these processes have been done assuming both resonant and non-resonant precesses.
-Deatils of these observables and their chi-squared analysis has also been studied in detail in \cite{Ellis:2018gqa}.
+One issue with using just the data from EWPO is that they can only constrain 8 linear combination of the WCs out of a total of 10 WCs which affect the EWPO at tree-level, resulting in two blind directions.
+The origin of this can be traced to the fact that there is a reparametrisation invariance where the fields and the couplings have the property: $\mathcal{F}, g \rightarrow \mathcal{F}'(1+\epsilon)g'(1-\epsilon)$ \cite{Han:2004az,Berthier:2016tkq,Brivio:2017bnu} for the $2 \rightarrow 2$ scattering processes.
+In order to break this invariance, one has to go to $2 \rightarrow 4$ scattering processes.
+These were suppressed at LEP-I (off-shell processes) but realised in LEP-II due to the possibility of having resonant production of $W^+$ and $W^-$.
+Pair produced $W$'s can then further decay leptonically to ($\ell, \nu_\ell$) or hadronically to ($j, j$).
+In addition to breaking the invariance, measurement of these four fermions final states also provide additional observables for electroweak precision studies.
+The contributions from the SMEFT to these processes have been calculated for assuming both resonant and non-resonant precesses.
+Details of these observables and their $\chi^2$ analysis have also been studied in Ref.~\cite{Ellis:2018gqa}.